Photometry with XGA

 Please also note that ClusterSample class automatically generates images and exposure maps in the energy range used for peak finding (set by the keyword arguments peak_lo_en and peak_hi_en, by default 0.5keV and 2.0keV respectively).
 An individual GalaxyCluster source object will also automatically generate images and exposure maps in this range, but only if the use_peak keyword argument is set to True (which it is by default).

-As such, I’m going to demonstrate how you can generate images and exposure maps in another (probably not very useful in a real analysis) energy range, 0.5-2.0keV.
-When telling SAS what energy range to generate in, we use Astropy quantities in units of keV, though you could supply limits in any energy unit:
+When specifying the energy range to generate in, we use Astropy quantities in units of keV - though you could supply limits in any energy unit:

 [4]: